celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

     1. [done] Stop using the namespace ID defined by NMT
     1. Increase `appconsts.NamespaceSize` to 16
 1. What changes need to be made to NMT in order to support namespaces of a different length (e.g. 16 bytes)?

+## Discussion Notes

+- Do we care about collisions created by an adversary?
+  - If so, an adversary can look at previously used namespace IDs and perform a woods attack on an existing namespace ID so increasing the namespace ID size doesn't resolve this threat.
+  - We should be careful in our documentation to not encourage users to assume that a randomly generated namespace ID is completely unique because:
+    - They could have generated a namespace ID without sufficient entropy
+    - An adversary can front-run a user's transaction and preemptively post to that namespace ID
+- For the non-adversarial use-case, we want to avoid users having to check if a random namespace has already been used.
+- Use case for larger namespace ID size: rollups may have multiple namespaces (e.g. Twitter) where a roll-up may give each user a namespace within a namespace range.
+- Is it possible to make the namespace ID a parameter, so that the namespace ID is a parameter to proof verification for roll-ups?
+  - Assumes that a block height may have a different namespace ID
+- There are talks in the Ethereum community about a potential address range increase.
+- 20 bytes gives us Ethereum address compatability so Ethereum addresses could be mapped to a Celestia namespace ID.
+- Currently namespace ID size = 8 bytes.
+Each intermediate node in the NMT is 8 (namespace ID) + 8 (namespace ID) + 32 (SHA256)= 48 bytes
+- If namespace ID size = 16 bytes.
+Each intermediate nodes in the NMT become: 16 (namespace ID) + 16 (namespace ID) + 32 (SHA256) = 64 bytes
+- Other option: increase size to 32 bytes with an optimization that reserves the first N bytes.
+The first N bytes wouldn't be sent over the wire.
+- Solution to woods attack
+  - Rollups can't assume that all blobs in a namespace are honest
+  - Rollups shouldn't scan a namespace directly.
+Instead they should gossip block headers and light clients should only request blobs of interest.

+## FLUPs

+- [ ] @rootulp analyze the NMT proof size given the candidate sizes
+- [ ] @rootulp add to table the size of NMT nodes given the candidate sizes
+- [ ] @rootulp explore the possibility of using 32 bytes with an optimization to not send all 32 bytes over the wire.

 ## References